 It’s tax season, and you can almost hear the collective eyeball-rolling as thousands of accountants review their clients’ same old tax filing mistakes.

 We spoke with Mark Chapman, a CPA and Founder of My Virtual CFO, on the things his clients do every year that make his optic nerve spin.
 Following this advice will not only keep you on good terms with your accountant, but will save you the ever-elusive time and money for your online business.

 Most clients do not think about taxes until after the first of the year or even until April.
 I can do much more for my clients and their business if we talk first in November about ways they can maximize their tax situation, than if they wait until after the first of the year.
 Every online retailer’s tax situation is different based on factors like year end inventory levels, and Home Office Expenses.
-When they wait until just before the filing deadline the last minute we don’t have time to explore their full situation and discover ways to reduce their tax liability that might not be apparent during the first review, such as bonus depreciation on fixed assets, and other optional tax strategies.
+When they wait until just before the filing deadline—the last minute—we don’t have time to explore their full situation and discover ways to reduce their tax liability that might not be apparent during the first review, such as bonus depreciation on fixed assets, and other optional tax strategies.

-Keep these words of wisdom in mind as we move forward in 2014, so that when next tax season rolls around, your accountant’s eyes won’t be rolling with it.
+Keep these words of wisdom in mind as we move forward, so that when next tax season rolls around, your accountant’s eyes won’t be rolling with it.